fractal-analytics-platform/fractal-tasks-core/docs/roi_tables.md

 tasks) always include two specific ROI tables:

 * The table named `FOV_ROI_table`, which lists all original FOVs;
-* The table named `well_ROI_table`, which covers the NGFF corresponding to the whole well (formed by all the original FOVs stiched together)
+* The table named `well_ROI_table`, which covers the NGFF image corresponding to the whole well (formed by all the original FOVs stiched together)

 Each one of these two tables includes ROIs that are only defined in the XY plane, and span the whole set of Z planes.
 Note that this differs, e.g., from